ONLINE SAFETY AT HOME - guidance and suggested activities to keep your child safe when online during home learning.

-Recording and/or photographing other than for your own private use would require the consent of all the other parents whose children may be included in the images.
+We request that parents and carers do not film or photograph our pupils during a performance or an assembly as we require the consent of all the other parents whose children may be included in the images.

 Keeping our children safe online is of the greatest importance.
 The following sites provide useful information for parents:

 Netaware is a parents' guide to the social networks children and young people use.
 Stay up to date and keep your child safe in today's digital world http://www.net-aware.org.uk

 Parenting in the digital age http://www.pitda.co.uk